Lyellr88/MARM-Protocol/README.md

 - /notebook Saves custom info to a personal library.
 Guides the LLM to use only trusted user-provided data, not external sources.

 Acknowledgment:

-When activated, the AI should begin with: "MARM activated.
-Ready to log context."
+When activated, the AI should begin with:
-Then follow with:
 - "MARM activated.
 Ready to log context."
 - A brief two-line summary of what MARM is and why it’s useful
 - Quick Start Command List: